simonmichael/hledger_site/src/1.50/hledger.md

 When querying for tag names or values, note that postings inherit tags from their transaction and from their account, and transactions acquire tags from their postings.
-So in the example above, - the assets:checking posting effectively has four tags (one of its own, one from the account, two from the transaction) - the expenses:food posting effectively has four tags (two of its own, two from the transaction) - the transaction effectively has all six tags (two of its own, and two from each posting)
+So in the example above, - the assets:checking posting effectively has four tags (one of its own, two from the transaction, and one from the account) - the expenses:food posting effectively has five tags (two of its own, two from the transaction, and one from the account) - the transaction effectively has all six tags (two of its own, one acquired from the first posting, two acquired from the second posting, and one inherited from the account).

 #### Displaying tags